 - Breast and nipple changes.
 Many women notice differences in how their breasts look and feel during breast-feeding.
 Early changes (such as larger breasts) are related to the body's preparation for milk production.
 Other changes, such as a darker color and increased size of the areola (the dark circle around the nipple) and more prominent nipples, are sometimes permanent.
 Some women may have inverted nipples and may need help from a lactation consultant to get started with breast-feeding.

 - Sore or cracked nipples .
-You can help relieve the pain from sore or cracked nipples by rubbing a few drops of breast milk on the nipple and areola and letting it dry completely.
-Try using a hair dryer on a low, cool setting to help your nipples dry more quickly.
+You can help relieve the pain from sore or cracked nipples by rubbing a few drops of breast milk on the nipple and areola and letting it air dry.
 It may also help to apply pure lanolin cream on your nipples.

 - Engorged breasts.
 You may have painful breasts and flattened nipples, making it hard for a baby to latch on for feeding.
 Gently massage your breasts and express or pump some milk to soften your nipple and areola before breast-feeding.
 This will help your baby latch deeper onto your breast, past your nipple and onto your areola.
 Wearing a supportive, well-fitting bra also may help.
 Applying cold compresses to your breasts now and then after breast-feeding may reduce swelling and pain.
 For more information, see the topic Breast Engorgement.